ScienceParkStudyGroup/microbiome-lesson/_episodes/06-beta-diversity.md

 {: .challenge}

 > ## Exercise
-> Represent, now the samples according to their sampling sites and dates.
+> If you have more than one factor, such as in this example, it is better to represent all the different treatments.
+Represent, now the samples according to their sampling sites and dates.
 Interpret the corresponding plots.
 >
 > > ## Solution
 > > ~~~